-Spinocerebellar ataxia type 26 (SCA26) is a very rare subtype of autosomal dominant cerebellar ataxia type III (ADCA type III; see this term) characterized by late-onset and slowly progressive cerebellar signs (gait ataxia) and eye movement abnormalities.
+A very rare subtype of autosomal dominant cerebellar ataxia type III (ADCA type III) characterized by late-onset and slowly progressive cerebellar signs (gait ataxia) and eye movement abnormalities.

 To date, only 23 affected patients have been described from one American family of Norwegian descent.

-Disease onset occurs between the ages of 26-60 with a mean age of onset of 42 years.
+Spinocerebellar ataxia type 26 (SCA26) onset occurs between the ages of 26-60 with a mean age of onset of 42 years.
 Slowly progressive gait ataxia and dysarthria were reported in all patients.
-Nystagmus, impaired pursuit, and dysmetric saccades were reported in all patients.
+Nystagmus, impaired pursuit, and dysmetric saccades were described in majority of patitents.
 Left-sided pyramidal signs (hyperreflexia with positive Babinski sign) were reported in one patient.
 The disease duration is unknown.

 A candidate gene for SCA26 has recently been identified as the eukaryotic translation elongation factor 2 (EEF2) gene, located on chromosome 19p13.3.
 Further confirmatory studies are still required in order to determine if a mutation in this gene directly causes SCA26.